public-radiation/TF790_Carplay/README.md

 /mnt/extsd/socat TCP-LISTEN:12345,reuseaddr,fork EXEC:/bin/sh,pty,stderr,setsid,sigint,sane &amp;
 ```

-This forkes a socat sesion to the background listening on port 12345.
+This forkes a socat session to the background listening on port 12345.
-From an other pc that is connected to the device wifi use this string to connect:
+From an other PC that is connected to the device wifi use this string to connect:

 ```plaintext
 socat FILE:`tty`,raw,echo=0 TCP:target.com:12345
 ```

-## root acces (quick version)
+## root access (quick version)

 ```plaintext
 cd /media/<user_name>/DASHCAM